Delete, delete, delete…

 Something in the air…

 organizingThe month of January typically brings with it a fresh motivation to get my act together.
-Now, mind you, I try super hard throughout the year to keep my ducks in a row (or at least in a cute chevron pattern) so this shouldn’t come as a complete surprise to most of you.
-I am inspired by pinterest, home decor shops and the adorable ads on TV that suggest I try the “out with the old, and in with the new” method of starting my New Year.
+Now mind you, I try super hard throughout the year to keep my ducks in a row (or at least in a cute chevron pattern) so this shouldn’t come as a complete surprise to those that know me.
+I am inspired by pinterest, home decor shops, and the adorable ads on TV that suggest I try the “out with the old, and in with the new” method of starting my New Year.
 I vow to pull it all together – and keep it that way.

 I feel the “urge to purge” my clutter, extra clothes and pantry chaos about twice a year- usually in January and June.
 The kids finishing school and being home for 3 months motivates me to have the house in order, since I won’t have much time for cleaning while they are all here 24/7.
 It’s easy enough to understand my desire to tidy up after the six occupants in this house are spoiled rotten at Christmas and our new belongings all need a “place” to call their own.
 It becomes a necessity to dig out the house and carve out a landing space for all of our new this and thats.
 Clothes are donated and food is rearranged in order to be able to close the pantry door safely.
 This year, I was even inclined to give away 14 bottles of red wine that we had accumulated from house guests and such through the years (we just aren’t red wine drinkers).
 While cleaning out the pantry, I took a picture of the bottles and posted on Facebook that I wanted to give them away to a good home.
 I quickly became the most popular girl around and also got a chance to see a few friends as they dropped by to pick up their free bottles.
 Such fun!
 I now had a bunch of freed up space in my pantry and my friends could bring in the New Year with a glass in the air – CHEERS!